 Health Center Quality Leader Award

-For the sixth year in a row, Sunrise Community Health received multiple awards for the quality of its services.
+For the seventh year in a row, Sunrise Community Health received multiple awards for the quality of its services.
 The Health Resources and Services Administration (HRSA) recognized Sunrise with the prestigious Gold Level Health Center Quality Leader award, placing Sunrise in the top 10% among all health centers in the nation for quality.
 Along with two additional quality awards for advancing health information technology and achieving Patient-Centered Medical Home status, these awards underscore Sunrise’s strong track record.

 NCQA Level 3 Patient Centered Medical Homes Award

 All six of Sunrise’s eligible sites have been recognized as Level 3 Patient-Centered Medical Homes — the highest level of recognition — by the National Committee for Quality Assurance (NCQA).
 The Patient-Centered Medical Home model puts patients at the center of care, where patients and the clinical team build relationships that lead to improved quality, a better patient experience, and reduced health care costs.

 Outstanding Migrant Health Center Award

 Sunrise Community Health was recognized as the 2021 Outstanding Migrant Health Center Award from the National Association of Community Health Centers (NACHC).